Course Outline

 - Engineering Leaders, Lead developers, Security Experts

-Breakdown of the Module ( Each module 2 hours, customers can ask for any number of modules): Total 22 hours, 3 days
+Breakdown of the Module (Each module is 2 hours; customers can request any number of modules): Total 22 hours, 3 days